overhangio/openedx-release-demo/README.md

     # edit the resulting .secrets file
     cp .secrets.sample .secrets

-Note that multi-line strings are not supported in secrets files, so you should replace carriage returns by "\n".
+Note that multi-line strings are not supported in secrets files, so you should replace carriage returns with "\n".

 Then run::